bzlatin/Sorting-Balloons/docs/egdd.md

 # What sets this project apart?

-- Interactive Sorting: Unlike traditional static exercises, Sorting Balloons immerses players in active problem-solving.
+- Interactive Sorting: Unlike traditional static exercises, Balloon Sort immerses players in active problem-solving.
 - Fun & Strategy: The game transforms sorting into an engaging and competitive experience.
 - Gamification: Power-ups, leaderboards, and character interactions enhance learning motivation.